elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

 * The `null_resource` has an argument called triggers, which takes in a map of keys and values
     * Whenever the values change, the null_resource will be recreated
     * This forces any provisioners within it to be reexecuted
-    * For example, the uuid() built-in function, which returns a new, randomly generated UUID each time it’s called, within the triggers argument
+    * For example, the uuid() built-in function, which returns a new, randomly generated UUID each time it's called, within the triggers argument

     ```
     resource "null_resource" "example" {